-Employee engagement has been a key priority for organizations across the globe, given its impact on the bottom line and other attributes of organizational success.
-Invariably, the focus has been on practices to improve the engagement quotient to augment overall employee experience.
-At the same time, organizations are becoming cognizant of the fact that measuring engagement score to track and monitor progress is equally important.
-Hence, the focus on employee engagement surveys has also been on the rise.
-A renewed area of importance lately has been the way surveys are conducted to make them most efficient, results-driven and impactful.
+Leading the culture for your organization, employee engagement must have been a key priority for you, given its impact on the bottom line and other attributes of organizational success.
+While you may be focusing on augmenting experience, are you paying close attention to measuring engagement score to track and monitor progress as well?
+Invariably, the focus on employee engagement surveys has also been on the rise.
+To increase the efficacy of surveys, you must ensure that they are conducted in a way that makes them most efficient, results-driven and impactful.
 It is here that an employee pulse survey comes into the picture.

-Many organizations that have been following the conventional approach to survey largely focus on an annual methodology, collecting responses to all the questions together, once a year.
-However, a pulse survey is a radical transformation in this space.
+Have you been following the conventional approach to survey largely focused on an annual methodology, collecting responses to all the questions together, once a year?
+If yes, then, a pulse survey is a radical transformation that you must explore.
 By definition, a pulse survey is short and frequent.
 On the one hand, they have fewer questions, preferably under 10, to ensure that stakeholders are able to answer them without any fatigue.
-At the same time, a pulse survey is conducted at regular intervals, and organizations do not have to wait for the year end to gauge stakeholder experience.
+Furthermore, you should conduct a pulse survey at regular intervals, and not wait for the year end to gauge stakeholder experience.

 Types of pulse survey

 A pulse survey is an overarching term and is not limited for use to any one type of target group.
-Organizations are increasingly leveraging pulse surveys to gauge the pulse, opinion and satisfaction of all their major stakeholders that directly have a business impact.
-Invariably, two main stakeholders groups have caught most attention for almost all organizations, making them the sought after recipients of the pulse survey.
+You may leverage pulse surveys to gauge the pulse, opinion and satisfaction of all their major stakeholders that directly have a business impact.
+Invariably, two main stakeholders groups that may be most relevant to you include:.

 An employee pulse survey is a short survey with crisp and very limited questions that is shared with the employees on regular intervals.
 The objective is to gauge employee pulse on a set of parameters over a period of time and measure the performance of engagement efforts.
-An employee pulse survey aims to get data-driven insights into the overall employee experience and track whether it is transforming for the better or worse.
+You can use an employee pulse survey to get data-driven insights into the overall employee experience and track whether it is transforming for the better or worse.

 A customer pulse survey plays a similar role as the one mentioned above, albeit for customers.
 This involves tracking customer satisfaction with crisp, to the point questions.
 Obviously, the frequency of customer pulse surveys may not be as high as the employee ones.
-But, they are conducted more frequently than once a year, to also keep the customer engaged and gauge their relationship with the brand.
+You can conduct them more frequently than once a year, to also keep your customers engaged and gauge their relationship with the brand.

-Resistance to change on anything is natural, and, therefore, organizations and business leaders frequently question the rationale behind moving to a pulse survey over the long drawn tradition of annual surveys.
+Resistance to change on anything is natural, and, therefore, your business leaders might question the rationale behind moving to a pulse survey over the long drawn tradition of annual surveys.
 Undoubtedly, the annual surveys have their set of merits and benefits, providing comprehensive and deep insights into employee pulse.
-However, in the face of a dynamic and uncertain work environment and market conditions, a pulse survey makes a lot of sense, by the virtue of being short and frequent.
-Following are some of the top reasons as to why do a pulse survey.
+However, in the face of a dynamic and uncertain work environment and market conditions, you may want to experiment with a pulse survey, by the virtue of being short and frequent.
+Following are some of the top reasons as to why you should leverage a pulse survey.

 Pulse surveys by definition are short and crisp.
 Not only are the number of questions less, they are also to the point and don’t require a lot of thought.
 Hence, they take less time to complete and employees are able to respond to a pulse survey much faster than a regular long annual survey which requires greater time and attention.

 Since pulse surveys are conducted on a frequent basis, they are able to deliver real time insights.
-This is really important for organizations to address any issue from the very beginning, than to wait for the year to end.
-Real time insights from an employee pulse survey can empower organizations to make alterations and changes in their approach to engagement as early as possible and, subsequently, gauge whether they work on not, soon.
+This can help you address any issue from the very beginning, rather than waiting for the year to end.
+Real time insights from an employee pulse survey can empower you to make alterations and changes in the approach to engagement as early as possible and, subsequently, gauge whether they work on not, soon.

 Owing to the fact that the number of questions are less, the rate of completion for a pulse survey is significantly higher.
 The reason is simple, it takes less time and effort and prevents survey fatigue from kicking in.
-When employees don’t have to answer lengthy subjective questions that run into two digits, their response rate is much higher.
+When employees don’t have to answer lengthy subjective questions that run into two digits, you are likely to get more responses.

 While the primary objective of an employee pulse survey is to measure engagement, they also gradually become a source of augmenting engagement.
 As contributing to these surveys becomes a part of one’s routine and employees see that their responses are actually making a difference in real time, their engagement is likely to go up and their commitment will also increase.

 Finally, frequent surveys which define pulse surveys, showcase a commitment of the organization towards their employees.
 More often than not, annual surveys are considered to be a tick in the box and don’t excite employees.
-However, when surveys are frequent, employees see that the organization is making an effort to augment their experience, which is a direct display of how it values their employees.
+However, when surveys are frequent, employees see that you are making an effort to augment their experience, which is a direct display of how you value your employees.

-Simply choosing a pulse survey over annual ones based on the reasons why a pulse survey may not be enough for some business leaders and people managers.
+Simply choosing a pulse survey over annual ones based on the reasons why a pulse survey may not be enough for you to create a leadership buy-in.
 Hence, let’s delve into the purpose of a pulse survey.
-A very obvious answer is that an employee pulse survey will gauge the engagement quotient and help organizations capture different aspects of employee experience.
+A very obvious answer is that an employee pulse survey will gauge the engagement quotient and help you capture different aspects of employee experience.
 However, that’s not all, there are several factors which contribute to the purpose of a pulse survey, including:

 The benefit of having shorter and more frequent surveys is to make sure that any challenges are addressed at an early stage itself.
 A pulse survey makes most sense in this case.
-It allows organizations to gauge the problem, identify and implement a solution and again test the same to track and monitor progress.
-This means that organizations no longer have to wait for the year to end to see if their engagement practices worked or not, and then another year to fix the remaining challenges.
+It can enable you to gauge the problem, identify and implement a solution and again test the same to track and monitor progress.
+This means that you no longer have to wait for the year to end to see if your engagement practices worked or not, and then another year to fix the remaining challenges.
 Real time insights result in real time solutions and real time increase in employee satisfaction.

-Any form of employee surveys are on a macro level a tool to communicate with the employees and gather their feedback.
+Employee surveys can be an effective tool for you to communicate with the employees and gather their feedback.
 However, when surveys are conducted only once a year, their contribution to facilitating more pronounced feedback and communication is limited.
-On the other hand, with pulse surveys, employees get an opportunity to share feedback and communicate with the organizational leadership on a regular basis.
+On the other hand, with pulse surveys, you can offer employees an opportunity to share feedback and communicate with the organizational leadership on a regular basis.
 This will invariably foster a culture of feedback, empowering people to share their voice more frequently.

-Finally, annual surveys are not just difficult to complete from an employee lens, but are equally difficult to manage and analyze too.
-For people managers, it becomes a tedious task to comprehend responses for 1000s of questions and garner insights from them to create impact.
+Finally, annual surveys are not just difficult to complete from an employee lens, but may be equally difficult for you to manage and analyze too.
+It is likely to be a tedious task for you to comprehend responses for 1000s of questions and garner insights from them to create impact.
 However, pulse surveys are easier to manage and analyze as the number of questions and types of responses are limited and uniform.
-This allows leaders to develop the right insights and deliver impact-driven results.
+This will help to develop the right insights and deliver impact-driven results.

-How to create a pulse survey is a natural question that comes to the minds of people managers and leaders when they get all excited about conducting pulse surveys to gauge employee engagement.
+How to create a pulse survey is a natural question that is likely to come to your mind when you are excited about conducting pulse surveys to gauge employee engagement.
 The secret recipe for creating an effective pulse survey lies in ensuring a fair balance for all the important parameters that make a pulse survey successful.
-Simply throwing in random questions to employees every month without a clear strategy will yield no result, leading to wastage of time, effort and resources.
-Here are some top tips to ensuring success with employee pulse surveys:
+You cannot simply throw in random questions to employees every month without a clear strategy.
+This will yield no result, leading to wastage of time, effort and resources.
+Here are some top tips to ensure success with employee pulse surveys:

 Start by identifying the number of questions that should be a part of the pulse survey.
 Make sure they are on the lower spectrum of the number line, preferably, in a single digit.
-Some organizations have even tried having just one focused question, which has been extremely powerful and impactful.
+You may even have just one focused question, as we have seen that can be extremely powerful and impactful.

 Based on the number of questions, you can decide how frequently the survey should go out.
 Invariably, length and frequency are inversely proportional.
 This means that the lesser the number of questions, the more frequently it can be conducted, without survey fatigue kicking in.
 For instance, if an organization just has one question, it can even send surveys on a daily basis.